|Dates / Deadlines:|

 Visit the blog from the past two trips at: http://wmugermany2010.blogspot.com/

-Course Credits?
-For the Educational Program Trip part, students will enroll in BUS 5940 for 3 credits.
-This course may be applied to the business electives you need.
-Generally, HCOB students must take 7 business electives.
-Pre-approval by your academic advisor is required for all students to verify how BUS 5940 would count for you.
+For the Educational Tour, students will enroll in BUS 3960 (6960) for 3 credits.
+This course may be applied to the business or general electives you need.
+A trip to visit your academic advisor is recommended for all students to verify how these 3 credits would count for you.

 The world is a big place, and we are going to try and become familiar with just one part of it.
-But that part is Europe's biggest Economy and a place that has seen a great deal of history (some good and some bad).
-We are going to try and plug-into German life as much as possible.
-So for instance, we will be staying at smaller hotels within the cities (versus chain hotels), we will be using the train system to travel (not a tour bus) and we will get to spend time with our counterparts at Uni Paderborn.
-A trip can not fully simulate a live-in country experience, but we will do our best to not just be tourists.
-As part of our pre-trip sessions we will discuss and learn a little bit about German history and culture as well as have a little fun learning some basic German.
+But that part is Europe’s biggest Economy and a place that has seen a great deal of history (some good and some bad).
+We are going to plug-into German life as much as possible.
+Thus, we will be staying at smaller hotels within the cities (versus chain hotels), we will be using the train system to travel (not a tour bus) and we will get to spend time with our counterparts at Uni Paderborn and Uni Potsdam.
+A tour can’t fully simulate a longer in-country experience, but we will do our best to not just be tourists.
+We will have a few pre-trip sessions to learn a little bit about German history and culture as well as have a little fun learning some basic German.
 When we are in Germany we will observe and discuss the similarities and differences between the US and Germany in both a respectful and fun way.
 And hopefully when we conclude we will have had an enlightening and fantastic experience that will help us be better global business people and citizens and just maybe this trip will be the gateway for further travels.
-In the US we might call it the travel bug, in German it is known as Wanderlust and I hope our experience infects all of us with this wonderful infliction!
+In the US we might call it the travel bug, in German it is known as “Wanderlust” and I hope our experience infects all of us with this wonderful infliction!

 Interested?
 Start by sending Dr. Eckert an email and telling him that.
 His email is email@example.com.
 He will put you on the list for trip information and updates.